Last Updated: February 7, 2024, 2 PM EST

 Governing Law; International Users

 These Terms, the Services, and our provision of the Platform are governed solely by, and shall be interpreted according to, the laws of the State of New York without giving effect to its conflicts of law rules.
-CTL and you both consent to the exclusive jurisdiction of the state and federal courts located in the county of New York for any and all disputes arising out of or concerning these Terms.
+Crisis Text Line and you both consent to the exclusive jurisdiction of the state and federal courts located in the county of New York for any and all disputes arising out of or concerning these Terms.
 The Platform is primarily operated in the United States.
 If you are located outside of the United States, please be aware that any information you provide will be collected in or transferred to the United States.
 By using the Platform and/or providing us with your information, you consent to the collection and transfer of your information in or out of the United States as described in this policy.

 Severability; Entire Agreement